tractr/tsmorph-demo/presentation/slides.md

   }
 ---

-# Generate Code with ts-morph
+# **Generate typescript code with ts-morph**

-Ajouter un petit logo Tractr / ts-morph et nos petits noms

 ---

 # Our use case:

-Generate repetitive code that depends on data models.
+Generate repetitive code that depends on the application data models.

 <div class="columns">
 <div>